MLPerf releases machine learning inference performance results

 MLPerf Inference Working Group cochair David Kanter estimates more than 100 companies are producing or on the verge of producing optimized inference chips.
 By comparison, only about 20 companies target training.

-“One of the things that I would say is really novel about this is we’re defining how we want to measure performance [in] these scenarios, these benchmarks in [an] industry standard way, and we clearly have buy-in from across the industry,” Kanter said.
+“One of the things that I would say is really novel about this is we’re defining how we want to measure performance [in] these scenarios … in [an] industry standard way, and we clearly have buy-in from across the industry,” Kanter said.
 “The point of the benchmark is to allow everyone — academia, industry, marketing, sales, customers, vendors, engineers — a common target to aim for, and that’s going to push the whole industry forward.”

 Today’s news follows the release of the MLPerf benchmark suite and data sets in June.

-Machine learning training performance results were introduced by the MLPerf consortium in December 2018, with Nvidia claiming top honors.
+Machine learning training performance results were introduced by the MLPerf consortium in December 2018, with Nvidia again claiming top honors.